-Do your children groan when you tell them to get their elbows off the table?
-Do they roll their eyes when you remind them of one of the etiquette rules?
-If you say yes to either of these questions, they're probably suffering from manners lecture overload.
+Do your children roll their eyes when you remind them of one of the etiquette rules?
+If so, they're probably suffering from manners lecture overload.
 If this is the case, you might want to consider turning their manners lessons into a game.

 Like most parents, you probably get tired of saying the same things over and over to make sure your children don't forget proper etiquette.
 "Say 'please' and 'thank you'" can be heard all over the place as moms and dads use real-life experiences to reinforce good manners.

 You probably wish you never had to feel like a bad recording ever again, but that's not the case.
 There are some activities and games you can do with your children that will make learning proper etiquette more fun.
 You might even be surprised to see them teaching these things to their friends when they don't think you're watching.

 There are several advantages to playing these games: They'll learn manners in a fun way; these are great activities for quality time with the children, and the games will have them actively thinking about how to improve their manners.
 All of those things will help keep proper etiquette in their minds in a positive way.

 Make a list of scenarios and jot them down on notecards.
 Shuffle the cards and have each person pick one from the stack.
 Take turns reading the scenarios and have the person holding the card come up with as many possibilities as he or she can think of.
 Then open the discussion to the rest of the group.

 Here are some ideas for scenarios with links to references if you need help:

 - You see a woman struggling to open a door because she has a squirmy baby on one arm and a shopping bag on the other.
 What would you do?
 See Courtesy and Acts of Kindness.